 - Architectural photography today- explored through examples of the course tutors’ work as well as of various contemporary architectural photographers from around the world such as Iwan Baan, Hufton&Crow, Helene Binet and Federico Cairoli

 Architectural photography equipment: tilt and shift lenses, focal lenses, DSLR, suitable tripods, tripod heads, remote releases, filters, batteries, etc.

 Shooting techniques: perspective, converging verticals, camera standpoints, composition and framing.

-DSLR settings: RAW, shutter speed, aperture, ISO sensitivity, exposure, bracketing to overlay images, stitching.
+DSLR settings for architectural photography: RAW, shutter speed, aperture, ISO sensitivity, exposure, bracketing to overlay images, stitching.

-Editing architectural photography and post-production tools with Lightroom and Photoshop: white balance, exposure, contrast, saturation, distortion, verticals, horizontals, framing and more.
+Post-production tools with Lightroom and Photoshop: lens correction, white balance, layers, masks, adjustment layers, verticals, framing and more.